 To conclude, it is virtually certain that surface open ocean pH has declined globally over the last 40 years by 0.003–0.026 pH per decade, and a decline in the ocean interior has been observed in all ocean basins over the past 2–3 decades (high confidence).
 A long-term increase in surface open ocean pH occurred over the past 50 Myr (high confidence), and surface open ocean pH as low as recent times is uncommon in the last 2 Myr (medium confidence).
 There is very high confidence that open ocean surface pH is now the lowest it has been for at least 26 kyr and current rates of pH change are unprecedented since at least that time.

-Ocean deoxygenation
+Ocean Deoxygenation

 SROCC concluded that there has very likely been a net loss of oxygen over all ocean depths since the 1960s linked to global ocean deoxygenation at a range of 0.3–2.0%, and that the oxygen levels in the global upper 1000 m of the ocean had decreased by 0.5–3.3% during 1970–2010 (medium confidence), alongside an expansion of oxygen minimum zones (OMZ) by 3–8%.
 For the surface ocean (0–100 m) and the thermocline at 100–600 m, the very likely range of oxygen decline was assessed to be 0.2–2.1% and 0.7–3.5%, respectively.
 Multidecadal rates of deoxygenation showed variability throughout the water column and across ocean basins (high confidence).